ItsMCB/VexelCore/README.md

 VexelCore is an API that enables Bukkit derivative (i.e. Paper, Purpur, etc.) and Velocity plugin developers to focus on features and offload complexity.

 ### 🔥 Why It's Awesome
-- Feature management system simplifies on the fly disabling/enabling/reloading
+- Includes feature management system to simplify disabling/enabling/reloading
-- Reliable utilities to simplify code and speed up development
+- Features reliable utilities to simplify code and speed up development
 - Necessitates standards of format in configuration files for end user simplicity
-- Two editions (meant for Bukkit and Velocity setups respectively) that share a common utils
+- Has two editions (meant for Bukkit and Velocity setups respectively) that share a common utils
-- Targeted at the latest versions of Minecraft
+- Is targeted at the latest versions of Minecraft
-- Developed with the community
+- Is developed with the community

 # 🕹 ️Features
 The VexelCore API has utilities, managers, etc. for Bukkit-based and Velocity-based Minecraft server software platforms.